AkiPoh/rust-newspaper/.vscode/README.md

 This file represents one of the more security-sensitive components of the VS Code configuration, as it introduces third-party extensions with VS Code privileges into the development environment.
 This security concern is slightly mitigated by the opt-in nature of these extensions—no hidden downloads of extensions should occur merely from the recommendations made in extensions.json.
 The developer must explicitly choose to download and enable each extension, maintaining control over what each developer chooses to install based on their personal risk analysis.

-## Recommended Extensions

-Our `extensions.json` includes carefully selected tools organized by purpose:
+**Our `extensions.json` includes carefully selected extension recommendations organized by purpose:**

 ### Core Development